-And so, again, as we find the Lord coming and beginning the teach in the gospels, we see over and over again, these terms being used, we see parables being taught about the Kingdom.
+As we find the Lord coming and beginning to teach in the Gospels, we see over and over again these terms being used.
+We see parables being taught about the Kingdom.
 We see teaching about the Kingdom.
 We see so much discussion about the days of the Kingdom of God, the days of the Kingdom of Heaven.
-And yet really, as we go read of it today in the gospels, it's not thoroughly described to us because again, the Lord was addressing an audience which already had that understanding.
+Yet really as we go read of it today in the Gospels, it is not thoroughly described to us because again, the Lord was addressing an audience which already had that understanding.
 So they were understanding the teaching of Yeshua.
-Not only that as I said, for years, all of their lives they'd been anticipating the coming of Messiah and the coming of Messiah signaled to them the coming of the Kingdom of God, which He was to inaugurate, which the Messiah was to inaugurate when He appeared.
+Not only that, as I said, for years all of their lives they had been anticipating the coming of Messiah.
+And the coming of Messiah signaled to them the coming of the Kingdom of God, which He was to inaugurate, which the Messiah was to inaugurate when He appeared.

 This is clearly seen in the conversation between Christ and His apostles in Acts 1:3-8.
-To these he also presented himself alive after His suffering by many convincing proofs, appearing to them over a period of 40 days.
-And speaking of the things concerning the Kingdom of God after the resurrection, what is Yeshua teaching to the disciples and discussing with them when he appears to them?
-He's speaking to them of the things concerning the Kingdom of God.
+"To these He also presented Himself alive after His suffering, by many convincing proofs, appearing to them over a period of forty days and speaking of the things concerning the kingdom of God" (Acts 1:3).
+After the resurrection what is Yeshua teaching to the disciples and discussing with them when He appears to them?
+He is speaking to them of the things concerning the Kingdom of God.
+And verse four goes on to say,

-And verse four goes on to say, "Gathering them together, He commanded them not to leave Jerusalem, but to wait for what the father had promised, which He said, 'You heard from me, for John baptized with water, but you shall be baptized with the Holy Spirit not many days from now.

-So when they had come together, they were asking Him saying, "Lord, is it at this time you're restoring the Kingdom to Israel?"
-Verse seven, He says, "It is not for you to know the times of the epics which the father has fixed in His own authority, but you will receive power when the Holy Spirit has come upon you.
-And you shall be my witnesses, both in Jerusalem and in Judea and Sumeria and even to the remotest part of the earth."
+Gathering them together, He commanded them not to leave Jerusalem, but to wait for what the Father had promised, "Which," He said, "you heard of from Me; for John baptized with water, but you will be baptized with the Holy Spirit not many days from now."
+So when they had come together, they were asking Him, saying, "Lord, is it at this time You are restoring the kingdom to Israel?"
+He said to them, "It is not for you to know times or epochs which the Father has fixed by His own authority; but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth."
+(Acts 1:4-8)

 This is very, very telling.
-The under the understanding of those apostles, of the disciples was that when the Messiah appeared that He would announce and then begin to bring about the manifestation of the Kingdom of God in Israel.
-And so them believing He was the Messiah.
-Obviously, they were anticipating the next step, which they understood, the Kingdom of God being restored to Israel as they discuss with Him in verse six, "Lord, is it at this time you are restoring the Kingdom to Israel?"
+The understanding of those apostles, of the disciples, was that when the Messiah appeared that He would announce and then begin to bring about the manifestation of the Kingdom of God in Israel.
+So they believed He was the Messiah.
+Obviously, they were anticipating the next step, which they understood the Kingdom of God being restored to Israel as they discuss with Him in verse 6, "Lord, is it at this time You are restoring the kingdom to Israel?"
 So they knew of the Kingdom that had existed in Israel under King David, under Solomon.
 They knew the prophecies that had come about the Kingdom of David.
-They knew the prophecies from the prophets Isaiah, Jeremiah, Ezekiel, that related to the Kingdom of God.
-And they're asking him, "Will you now bring about and establish in this earth, the Kingdom that was prophesied to be and to be manifest in Israel?"
-It's a natural question because again, they were not confused what is the Kingdom of God?
+They knew the prophecies from the prophets Isaiah, Jeremiah, Ezekiel that related to the Kingdom of God.
+And they are asking Him, "Will you now bring about and establish in this earth, the Kingdom that was prophesied to be and to be manifest in Israel?"
+It is a natural question because again, they were not confused.
+What is the Kingdom of God?
 They knew exactly what to anticipate and to expect, and therefore they were reaching for it and asking Him.